Measuring What Matters: The AI Pluralism Index: Design choices: indicators, observability, and consequences

 \section{Design choices: indicators, observability, and consequences}

 AIPI credits only practices that leave public, auditable traces.
 Indicators must be \emph{observable} through public artifacts or external evaluations, \emph{verifiable} via durable references and timestamps (with archives when permitted), and \emph{consequential} in the sense that they allocate decision rights, impose process requirements, or document changes.
 This approach reduces coder discretion, enables third‑party audit, and aligns scoring with practices that affected stakeholders can inspect and use.
+More broadly, AIPI follows established methodology for constructing composite indicators, including explicit conceptual framing, transparent normalization and weighting choices, and sensitivity analysis \citep{oecd2008composite}.

 Observability requires a primary artifact rather than a claim about one.
 Acceptable artifacts include policies, model or system cards, release notes, governance records (e.g., minutes, charters, response summaries), audit reports, and entries in recognized registries.
 To receive full credit, an artifact must identify the decision locus (who decides and on what scope), describe the process or scope (e.g., advisory remit, audit coverage, data governance components), and record outcomes or dispositions (e.g., decisions, remediation, linked change logs).
 A model card that specifies purpose, training data provenance, intended uses, limitations, subgroup performance, and update history is observable evidence \citep{Mitchell2019,gebru2021}.
 An independent audit that publishes scope, method, findings, and remediation is observable evidence \citep{Lepri2018,raji2020closing}.
 Marketing pages or press releases without scope, process, or outcomes are not.